What Salsa Dancing is all About?

 Rueda de Casino

 The term “Rueda” means wheel.
 Unlike the rest of the styles, these date back to the 1960s in Cuba.
 The makers of this dance are a group called Guaracheros de Regla.
 The group of dancers makes a circle.
 Each party in the circle must have a partner.
-One person instructs the couples on the dance moves to execute.
-This interesting dance style involves the switching of partners after some time.
-The style is common in Cuba and Miami.
+One person instructs the couples on the moves to execute.
+This interesting genre involves the switching of partners after some time.
+It is common in Cuba and Miami.
 The Cuban Casino Rueda is playful and fun, while the Miami Casino Rueda requires a lot of skill and memorization of the moves.
 Here is an example of Rueda de Casino in Cuba.

 Commonly known Rueda de Casino commands are: